dakotamm/research_blog/_posts/2024-04-15-penn-cove-more-kc.md

 ### Looking Ahead:
 1. Upwelling data - look into NANOOS NVS (NDBC or the NSF OOI Endurance Array).
 2. Are warming events more common in NE Pacific?
 Paper???
 (Ref. [this](https://www.pugetsoundinstitute.org/2023/09/warm-ocean-waters-work-their-way-into-puget-sound/))
-3. Penn Cove nitrogen budget with WWU + Penn Cove nested model...
-4. Keep on Taylor for me to be involved in KC Whidbey sampling...
+3. Keep on Taylor for me to be involved in KC Whidbey sampling...

 ### Goals For This Week:
-1. Schedule General officially.
+1. ...
-2. Schedule meeting with Taylor about Whidbey scope feasability if necessary after this meeting.
-3. READ AND WRITE!